 82-4-342.
 Amendment to operating permits.
 (1) During the term of an operating permit issued under this part, an operator may apply for a permit revision as described in subsections (5)(g) through (5)(j) or an amendment to the permit.
 The operator may not apply for an amendment to delete disturbed acreage except following reclamation, as required under 82-4-336, and bond release for the disturbance, as required under 82-4-338.

-(2) (a) The board may by rule establish criteria for the classification of amendments as major or minor.
-The board shall adopt rules establishing requirements for the content of applications for revisions and major and minor amendments and the procedures for processing revisions and minor amendments.
+(2) (a) The department may by rule establish criteria for the classification of amendments as major or minor.
+The department shall adopt rules establishing requirements for the content of applications for revisions and major and minor amendments and the procedures for processing revisions and minor amendments.

 (b) An amendment must be considered minor if: